Skip to content

 Workspace

 When spec.workspace.enabled is true (the default), the operator provisions a PersistentVolumeClaim named <agent-name>-workspace and mounts it into the agent container and all init containers.
-The workspace survives pod restarts and redeployments — it's deleted only when the LanguageAgent itself is deleted.
+The workspace survives pod restarts and redeployments.
+By default the PVC is deleted when the LanguageAgent is deleted; set spec.workspace.retain: true to preserve it.

 Field Default Description